 According to the BLS current population survey (CPS), the unemployment rate for Hawaii as of April 2016 is 3.2%.
 “The state unemployment rate was 1.8 percentage points lower than the national rate for the month.
 The unemployment rate in Hawaii peaked in May 2009 at 7.3% and is now 4.1 percentage points lower.
 From a post peak low of 3.1% in February 2016, the unemployment rate has now grown by 0.1 percentage points.”

 Nevertheless, that does not mean that job positions will be thrown at you as soon as you set foot there.
-You need to have a job seeking strategy, plan in advance and even make a list of the skills you have and the jobs you are willing to do.
-I would suggest you to update your CV and make several adjustments depending on the job you are applying to, and send to companies before you move there.
-Just don’t send a CV too early, as you might get invited for a face to face interview before your arrival, which may cause some problems.
+You need to have a job seeking strategy.
+Plan in advance and make a list of the skills you have.
+Moreover, make a list of the jobs you are willing to do.
+I would suggest you update your CV.
+Make several adjustments depending on the job you are applying to.
+Try to send it to companies before you move there.
+Just don’t send a CV too early.
+You might get invited for a face to face interview before your arrival.
+Which may cause some problems.

 Moving and Shipping

 Shipping your household, pets, vehicles, and plants to Hawaii is not as easy as shipping them to another state in the Mainland.
-There are certain rules you need to follow for shipping plants, pets, and vehicles that apply specifically to the state of Hawaii, so you have to make sure you are in the know about everything.
-Plants, for example, have to be inspected by the Hawaiian customs a few months before you relocate so keep that in mind and plan accordingly.
+There are certain rules you need to follow that apply specifically to the state of Hawaii.
+So make sure you are in the know about everything.
+Plants, for example, have to be inspected by the Hawaiian customs a few months before you relocate.
+Keep that in mind and plan accordingly.
 Check out this guide about shipping your pets to Hawaii.
 When it comes to moving your household you have to contact a moving company and they will explain and organize it all for you.
-In most cases though household movers do not transport vehicles, so you will need to contact a company like Corsia Logistics to manage the shipping of your vehicle.
+In most cases, though household movers do not transport vehicles, so you will need to contact a company like Corsia Logistics to manage the shipping of your vehicle.
 Check our guide on shipping a car to Hawaii and call us with questions.